-Dr. Tamminga holds the Lou and Ellen McGinley Distinguished Chair and the McKenzie Chair in Psychiatry at the University of Texas Southwestern Medical School and is the Chairman of the Department of Psychiatry and the Chief of the Translational Neuroscience Division in Schizophrenia at UTSW.
+Dr. Tamminga holds the Stanton Sharp Distinguished Chair in Psychiatry at the University of Texas Southwestern Medical School and is the Chairman of the Department of Psychiatry and the Chief, Translational Research in Psychosis at UT Southwestern.
 She received her M.D. degree from Vanderbilt University and completed residency training in psychiatry at the University of Chicago.
-She served on the University of Chicago faculty from 1975 to 1979 and moved to the NINDS for training in Neurology in 1978.
-After joining the faculty at the University of Maryland Medical School in 1979, she practiced research, clinical care and teaching there until joining the faculty at UT Southwestern Medical School in 2003.
+She served on the University of Chicago faculty from 1975 to 1979 and moved to the National Institute of Neurological Disorders and Stroke (NINDS) for training in Neurology in 1978.
+After joining the faculty at the University of Maryland Medical School in 1979, she practiced research, clinical care, and teaching there until joining the faculty at UT Southwestern Medical School in 2003.

-Dr. Tamminga is currently a member of NIMH’s National Advisory Board and has served on the Board of Scientific Counselors of the National Institute of Mental Health and the National Institute of Drug Abuse, as Council member and President of the American College of Neuropsychopharmacology, as a Member and Chair of the Psychopharmacological Drugs Advisory Committee of the FDA, as well as consultant for the Orphan Products Development Review Group, FDA.
-She is a member of the Advisory Board of the Brain and Behavioral Research Foundation (NARSAD).
-She is currently the Deputy Editor of the American Journal of Psychiatry and on the editorial board of several other journals in the field.
-Dr. Tamminga was elected to the Institute of Medicine of the National Academies of Sciences in 1998 and has served on several IOM committees in that capacity.
+Dr. Tamminga has been active in governing boards in the United States.
+She has been a member of the National Institute of Mental Health (NIMH) National Advisory Board and served on the Board of Scientific Counselors of the NIMH and the National Institute of Drug Abuse, as Council Member and President of the American College of Neuropsychopharmacology, as a Member and Chair of the Psychopharmacological Drugs Advisory Committee of the U.S. Food and Drug Administration (FDA), as well as Consultant for the Orphan Products Development Review Group, FDA.
+She is a member of the Advisory Board of the Brain and Behavioral Research Foundation (NARSAD) and a member on several of their committees.
+She has been a Deputy Editor of the American Journal of Psychiatry and on the editorial board of several other journals in the field.
+Dr. Tamminga was elected to the National Academies of Medicine, then the Institute of Medicine (IOM), in 1998 and has served on several IOM committees in that capacity.

 The goal of Dr. Tamminga’s research is to examine and understand the mechanisms underlying schizophrenia, especially its most prominent symptoms, psychosis and memory dysfunction, in order to build rational treatments for the illness.
 She evaluates the function of the living human brain in individuals with and without schizophrenia, using brain imaging techniques.
 Then, building on this knowledge, she uses human postmortem brain tissue to translate the functional alterations from the living human patient into molecular observations of the illness.
 Her ultimate goal is to base novel pharmacologies for psychosis and memory dysfunction on these observations and to use the altered in vivo imaging and postmortem molecular changes as biomarkers and targets for identifying animal models of disease and novel active pharmaceuticals.